Here are answers to some of the most common questions we’re asked at Neighbourhood Watch

 The very first meeting of the first group was held on 15 June 1983, in Kananook.

 NHW as a concept originated in the United Kingdom.
 It started here in Victoria, when it was realised that the Victoria Police alone could not control the rising crime rate, in particular, the high number of burglaries and related thefts.
 Police sought public support to help reduce these crimes and decided to pilot a Neighbourhood Watch program with the Kananook community (a suburb of Frankston) in 1983.
 The success of this pilot saw the NHW program expand to other areas in 1984.

-No, in 2009 NHW stopped being a Victoria police program and became an independent, not-for-profit organisation.
+No. Since 2013, Neighbourhood Watch Victoria has been an independent, not-for-profit organisation.
 However, we continue to work closely with police on community crime prevention activities.

 Neighbourhood Watch is a registered charity.
 We are independent of Government but work closely with the Department of Justice and Community Safety.

-At present, our funding primarily comes from the Department of Justice and Community Safety.
+Our funding primarily comes from the Department of Justice and Community Safety.
 We also receive financial support from some of our corporate partners, such as our major partner RACV.

 Yes, we are registered with the Australian Charities and Not-for-profit Commission.

-Our state office has a team of 4 staff – CEO Bambi Gordon, Administration and Membership Manager Nicoll Peschek, Marketing and Content Lead Maureen Bathgate and Administration Assistant Sarah Baird.
+Our state office has a team of 4 staff – CEO Bambi Gordon, Administration and Membership Manager Nicoll Peschek, Marketing and Content Lead Maureen Bathgate and Community Engagement Officer Arsh Singh.
 We also have a 10-member independent volunteer Board.